bgoonz/BGOONZ_BLOG_2.0/src/pages/blog/python-for-js-dev.md

 -   print is the equivalent of console.log.

-> 'print() == console.log()’
+> 'print() == console.log()'

 # # is used to make comments in your code.

-> _Python has a built in help function that let’s you see a description of the source code without having to navigate to it… “-SickNasty … Autor Unknown”_
+> _Python has a built in help function that let's you see a description of the source code without having to navigate to it… “-SickNasty … Autor Unknown”_

 # Numbers